 Elder abuse is a type of age-based harassment that is commonly seen in domestic relationships, but can also occur in institutional settings, such as nursing homes or other long-term care facilities.

 Workplace Violence or Physical Harassment

 The term “workplace harassment” encompasses a wide range of behavior that can be considered inappropriate or threatening in the workplace.
-It can include anything from verbal abuse and threats to physical violence, and can occur between co-workers, supervisors, and employees.
+The most common types of workplace harassment include sexual or quid pro quo harassment, moral harassment, and verbal abuse.
+It can include (but is not limted to) anything from verbal abuse and threats to physical violence, and can occur between co-workers, supervisors, and employees.